-Testing If 'number of bytes' is selected as the SA lifetime measure, the evaluator shall configure a maximum lifetime in terms of the number of bytes allowed following the guidance documentation.
-The evaluator shall configure a test peer with a byte lifetime that exceeds the lifetime of the TOE.
-The evaluator shall establish an SA between the TOE and the test peer, and determine that once the allowed number of bytes through this SA is exceeded, a new SA is negotiated.
-The evaluator shall verify that the TOE initiates a Phase 1 negotiation.
+Testing Testing SA is negot mber of bytes' is selected as the SA lifetime measure, the evaluator shall ure a maximum lifetime in terms of the number of bytes allowed following the nee documentation.
+The evaluator shall configure a test peer with a byte e that exceeds the lifetime of the TOE. valuator shall establish an SA between the TOE and the test peer, and nine that once the allowed number of bytes through this SA is exceeded, a new negotiated.
+The evaluator shall verify that the TOE initiates a Phase 1 iation. -------------------------------------- ---